lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

       the receiver enters the "equalization phase" for this window.

-- on receiving a SCHC ACK REQ with the W bit equal to the local W bit, the current window is an undetermined window, the receiver MUST send a SCHC ACK for this window, and it keeps accepting incoming messages.
+- on receiving a SCHC ACK REQ with the W bit equal to the local W bit, the receiver has not yet determined if the current window is a not-last one or the last one, the receiver MUST send a SCHC ACK for this window, and it keeps accepting incoming messages.